lunch-money/ethereum-to-lunch-money/README.md

 `./bin/refresh-token-list.sh` to refresh the token list.
 Refreshing the token list will require a new version of this package to be released.

-## Automated Testing of Ethereum Provider Keys
+## Automated Testing of Ethereum Provider and API Key Scenarios

-This project includes an automated test script to validate the configuration and functionality of Ethereum service provider keys.
-The script tests various scenarios to ensure that the keys are correctly set and that the system behaves as expected under different conditions.
+This project includes an automated test script to validate a variety of API Key configuration scenarios.
+The script tests various scenarios to ensure that the keys are correctly validated and that the system behaves as expected under different conditions.

 ### Purpose